 Kia Ora, I have exciting news!
 Some of you observant friends and followers may have already noticed what I’m planning, especially as I keep sharing posts like these…

 I just wanted to let you all know that I’m going to be super busy over the next few months.
 I’m currently working fulltime for the Green Party of Aotearoa New Zealand’s election campaign, and as this is something I’m passionate about, I am putting a lot of my energy in to it.
-The second reason I’ll be super busy is… My partner and I are building a tiny house!
+The second reason I’ll be super busy is… I’m building a tiny house!
 I’ll try my best to post regular updates on the build process as well as the usual waste related blogs.

 What is a tiny house?

 If you aren’t familiar with tiny houses, they are small houses that are (usually) on a trailer, called a Tiny House On Wheels (THOW).
 The tiny house movement is very popular in the USA and NZ.
 Typical housing in NZ is old, cold wooden houses, or new, huge, brick houses.
-We are currently flatting in a massive 100-year-old house, our bedroom space is larger than our tiny house will be (our house pictured above; photo: Sophia Brown).
+I’m currently flatting in a massive 100-year-old house, the bedroom space is larger than the tiny house will be (our house pictured above; photo: Sophia Brown).
 I’ve been interested in tiny houses for years, at first thinking they were too extreme but slowly starting to realise it was something I could see myself living in.
-Our tiny house will be 7.2m long by 2.5m wide and 4.25m tall (from the ground)!
+My tiny house will be 7.2m long by 2.5m wide and 4.25m tall (from the ground)!

 Why a tiny house?